 Fashion t-shirt – I really like the drape of Alternative Apparel’s organic cotton and recycled polyester t-shirt, and it comes in 6 neutral colors, or there’s the wide selection at Outerknown.

 Comfortable trousers in a neutral color – I would warn against wearing leggings or sweatpants.
-If you really have a long plane or train ride, you could go for cashmere bottoms, but try Toast, Eileen Fisher, Whimsy & Row, or Elizabeth Suzann for trousers you can wear anywhere.
+If you really have a long plane or train ride, you could go for cashmere bottoms, but try Toast, Eileen Fisher, Whimsy & Row for trousers you can wear anywhere.

 Wool ankle socks – I like lightweight wool socks for long plane rides, because they wick away sweat and odor.